localvoid/cxx-benchmark-itoa/README.rst

 arguments (inner loop counter=100).

 And then generates graphical representation of the collected data.
-As a time value it uses median of all time values for each (benchmark, digits).
+As a time value it uses minimum of all time values for each (benchmark, digits).

 Benchmarking results